DenOfEquity/StableDiffusion3-for-webUI/README.md

 ![](screenshot.png "UI screenshot")

 ---
+#### 22/06/2024 ####
+* added captioning, in the image2image section.
+Uses [Florence-2-base](https://huggingface.co/microsoft/Florence-2-base) (faster, lighter than -large, still very good).
+Use the 'P' toggle button to overwrite the prompt when captions generated.
+Also captions are written to console.
+* added guidance cutoff control - faster processing after cutoff at small-ish quality cost.
+Not compatible with controlNet, so setting ignored if controlNet active

 #### 21/06/2024 ####
 * diffusers 0.29.1 is out, with controlNet for SD3.
 Models are downloaded on first use, ~1.1GB each.
 Note the control image must already be pre-processed, you can use controlNet in main txt2img tab for this, or external application.
 Currently trained best at 1024x1024, but this image size isn't enforced.
-Prompt should agree with controlNet: if using a sitting pose, have 'sitting' in the prompt.
+Prompt should agree with controlNet: if using a sitting pose, have 'sitting' in the prompt. controlNets by [instantX](https://huggingface.co/InstantX)
 * added control of 'shift', which is a scaling adjustment to sigmas used internally.
 * added ability to disable any of the text encoders, different results to sending empty prompt.
 Note the sub-prompt interpretation remains the same as previously described (14/06).